ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 Configure your Windows Server as an Active Directory Domain Controller.
 Follow the steps and configuration details below:

 1. First, set a static IP address on your Windows Server VM.
 Use the IP address ending in `42` that was reserved for this use in Lab 3.
-For the static DNS entries, use that same IP address or the localhost IP address `127.0.0.1` as the first entry, and then the IP address of your DHCP server (either your Ubuntu Server from Lab 3 or VMWare's default gateway, whichever option you are using) as the second.
+For the static DNS entries, use that same IP address or the localhost IP address `127.0.0.1` as the first entry, and then the IP address of your DHCP server (either your Ubuntu Server from Lab 3 or VMware's default gateway, whichever option you are using) as the second.
 In this way, the server will use itself as a DNS server first, and if that fails then it will use the other server.
 This is very important when dealing with Active Directory Domains, as the Domain Controller is also a DNS server.
 2. Follow the instructions in the resources section below to install and configure the Active Directory Domain Services role on the server.
-  * **Domain Name:** cis527\<your eID\>.local (example: cis527russfeld.local)
+  * **Domain Name:** ad\<username\>.cis527.cs.ksu.edu (example: `adrussfeld.cis527.cs.ksu.edu`)
   * **Passwords:** Use `cis527_windows` for all passwords
 3. Add a User Account to your Active Directory
   * Use your own eID for the username, and `cis527_windows` as the password.